Dixie85/Cheat_Sheets/How to Git.md

     - An _unstaged_ file is a file that we have on our computer (in the folder with the repository) that we haven't told git about.
 Git won't track the file unless we explicitly tell it to.
 (Unstaged changes are changes that are not tracked by the Git).
     - A _staged_ file is a file that we have **_git add_** to our local git repository.
 We can remove a staged file from the staging area, and then the file becomes unstaged again.
  - **Steps 2**
     - Once we have staged a file, now we can save a certain version of the file to the repository.
 This is called to **_commit_** a file to git.
-Once you have ==_git commit_== a file, git stores a version of that file in our history(in the repo).
+Once you have _git commit_ a file, git stores a version of that file in our history(in the repo).

 ### Few git commands to start with